meltingscales/rivers-of-iron-mc/README.md

 ## Scripts

+You must NOT `cd` into `scripts/`.
+The working directory must be the git root.

 Install PowerShell for Linux if you want maximum use of scripts.

 ## Playing

 ### Generating ZIP file

-Run one of the scripts in this folder, or make a ZIP file containing all the files in `rivers-of-iron/`, NOT INCLUDING the folder itself.
+Run one of the scripts in `scripts/`, or make a ZIP file containing all the files in `rivers-of-iron/`, NOT INCLUDING the folder itself.

 ### Twitch